 Clustered computing on Eden is typically more efficient than cloud data centers.
 As described above, resources on edge devices are restricted.
 Therefore, edge devices do not scale horizontally as opposed to cloud infrastructure.
 That is why every piece of the edge tech stack is - typically and ideally - highly optimized for resource efficiency.
 Any computing done more efficiently helps reduce energy consumption.

-Giving a safe place from which to harvest the data to information and begin to perform changes in cities towards the reduction of carbon emissions.
-Another important benefit that makes our Eden System a better option, is the scalability aspect, as there is no need to deploy in the initial stages all the city’s necessities.
-Making the technology cost-efficient because the economical investment doesn’t have to be massive.
+Giving a safe place to harvest the data to information and begin to perform changes in cities toward reducing carbon emissions.
+Another significant benefit that makes our Eden System a better option is scalability, as there is no need to deploy all the city's necessities in the initial stages.
+Making the technology cost-efficient because the economic investment doesn't have to be massive.

-With Eden and clustered computing, data stays where it is produced, used, and belongs – without unnecessarily traversing the network.
-This way, cloud infrastructure needs are reduced in three ways: Firstly, less network traffic; secondly, less central storage and thirdly, less computational power.
+With Eden and clustered computing, data stays where it is produced, used, and belongs - without unnecessarily traversing the network.
+This way, cloud infrastructure needs are reduced in three ways: Firstly, less network traffic; secondly, less central storage and third, less computational power.
 Instead, clustered edge computing uses all the capable hardware available in the cluster.
-E.g., in a smart home, all the data could stay within the house and be used on site.
-Only the small part of the data truly needed to be accessible from anywhere would be synchronized externally.
+E.g., in a smart home, all the data could stay within the house and be used on-site.
+Only a small part of the data needed to be accessible from anywhere would be synchronized externally.

 The benefits of the cloud are broad and robust, especially for complex web services such as webshops and subscription management.
 However, there are costs and places where this technology is a bad fit.